Leadership & Involvement

 Pathways to Leadership Program

-The application period is currently closed but will be open Fall 2026.
+The application period will open Week 0 Fall 2025.
 Please contact Claudia Pena for further questions c2pena@ucsd.edu.

 In accordance with applicable Federal and State law and University policy, Muir College does not discriminate, or grant preferences, on the basis of race, color, national origin, religion, sex, disability, and/or other protected categories.